mvdwetering/huesyncbox/README.md

 ### Configuration

-The Philips Hue Play HDMI Sync Box will be discovered automatically in most cases and otherwise can be added manually through the `Settings > Devices and Services` menu in Home Assistant.
+The Philips Hue Play HDMI Sync Box will be discovered automatically in most cases.
+If not, add it manually via `Settings > Devices and Services` in Home Assistant.

-For the manual configuration the following parameters must be provided.
-Both can be found in the syncbox device settings in the Hue app.
+For manual configuration, provide the following parameters (found in the Hue app's sync box device settings):

 **IP Address**
 : IP address of the device e.g. 192.168.1.123.